-At a showup, a witness or victim is confronted with only one person rather than a group of people.
+A showup, like a lineup, is a form of eyewitness identification.
+At a showup, a witness or victim is normally confronted with only one person rather than a group of people.
 And whereas lineups almost always take place in police stations, showups may occur in a station or in the field, even at the crime scene.
 A crime-scene showup is especially likely when the police capture a suspect shortly after a crime has occurred.

 It’s possible that the police will require a suspect to participate in both a showup and a lineup.
 They might, for instance, conduct the initial showup, then arrange for a lineup after the filing of charges.
 At least theoretically, the lineup can substantiate the showup identification and provide a basis to determine whether additional witnesses can also identify the suspect as the perpetrator.

 Consult an experienced lawyer if you have been or might be the subject of an eyewitness identification procedure.
-Your attorney can determine whether you have a viable challenge to any ID that's occurred.
-If the judge admits evidence of the pretrial identification, your lawyer may be able to formulate an approach that causes the jury to doubt the witness.
+A knowledgeable attorney can explain the relevant law, protect your rights, and help determine whether you have a viable challenge to any ID.